Relevance logic: History

+Early complaints about classical implication predate relevance logic.
+Hugh MacColl questioned the identification of "if" with truth-functional implication; C. I. Lewis was led to invent modal logic, and specifically strict implication, on the grounds that classical logic grants paradoxes of material implication such as the principle that a falsehood implies any proposition.
+(For instance, "if this article is an Uncyclopedia article, then two and two is five" is true when translated as a material implication, since this article is a Wikipedia article.
+But it seems intuitively false if one assumes that a true implication must tie the antecedent and consequent together by some notion of relevance; and whether or not this article is from Uncyclopedia seems in no way relevant to whether two and two is five.)
+Lewis's strict implication still licensed some irrelevant inferences, however, known as the paradoxes of strict implication.

 Relevance logic was proposed in 1928 by Soviet philosopher Ivan E. Orlov (1886 – circa 1936) in his strictly mathematical paper "The Logic of Compatibility of Propositions" published in Matematicheskii Sbornik.
 The basic idea of relevant implication appears in medieval logic, and some pioneering work was done by Ackermann, Moh, and Church in the 1950s.
 Drawing on them, Nuel Belnap and Alan Ross Anderson (with others) wrote the magnum opus of the subject, Entailment: The Logic of Relevance and Necessity in the 1970s (the second volume being published in the nineties).
 They focused on both systems of entailment and systems of relevance, where implications of the former kinds are supposed to be both relevant and necessary.

+A breakthrough in model theory came in the 1970s with Routley–Meyer ternary-relational semantics, together with the Routley (star) treatment of negation, providing sound/complete frames for many relevance systems and explaining how relevance blocks classical paradoxes.
+In parallel, Alasdair Urquhart developed operational/semilattice models for positive fragments, and Kit Fine provided alternative model constructions and algebraic perspectives that further clarified the space of relevant conditionals.

+From the late 1970s onward, a family of systems crystallized—ranging from weaker logics such as B (often taken as a minimal relevance base) up through R, E, and their extensions—together with algebraic semantics (e.g., De Morgan monoids) and proof systems (display calculi, natural deduction).
+Subsequent work connected relevance logic with paraconsistency and substructural logics more broadly, refined contraction-free systems to avoid Curry-style triviality, and explored applications in deontic, modal, and computational settings.

 Axioms

 The early developments in relevance logic focused on the stronger systems.
 The development of the Routley–Meyer semantics brought out a range of weaker logics.
 The weakest of these logics is the relevance logic B. It is axiomatized with the following axioms and rules.